dougeby/IntuneDocs/intune/scope-tags.md

     - Members (Groups) = A security group named Seattle IT admins.
 All admins in this group will have  permission to manage policies and profiles for users/devices in the Scope (Groups).
     - Scope (Groups) = A security group named Seattle users.
 All users/devices in this group can have their profiles and policies managed by the admins in the Members (Groups).
     - Scope (Tags) = Seattle.
 Admins in the Member (Groups) can see devices that also have the Seattle scope tag.
-3. Add the Seattle scope tag to polices and profiles that you want admins in Members (Groups) to be able to access.
+3. Add the Seattle scope tag to policies and profiles that you want admins in Members (Groups) to be able to access.
 4. Add the Seattle scope tag to devices that you want visible to admins in the Members (Groups).